Accelergy-Project/accelergy-plug-in-template/README.md

 Populate the interface functions provided inside `plugin_wrapper.py` to implement your logic for energy and area estimations.
 Detailed comments can be found in the files.

-#### optional: modify the file names to reflect your plug-in's name
+#### Optional: modify the file names to reflect your plug-in's name